crizant/simple_platform/README.md

 ## Features

-- Compiles on all platforms
+- Compiles and runs on all platforms
 - Zero external dependencies apart from the Flutter SDK.
 - Test friendly